 Postgres is the world’s most advanced database system, with a global community of thousands of users and contributors and dozens of companies and organizations.

-postgres plugin is included with the AppOptics host agent by default, please follow the directions below to enable it for a host agent instance.
+postgres plugin is included with the SolarWinds Snap Agent by default, please follow the directions below to enable it for a agent instance.

 You’ll need to have a Postgres server accessible.
 Take note of the host address, username, database name, and password.
 This will be needed later in the configuration step.